interface-master/openweather-api-demo/README.md

 The Web UI is responsible for displaying the data that is returned by the Service.
 For this reason the UI is built to simply accept the data and display it as-is without any processing.

-We considered instead to push all the processing from the Service to the Web UI to save compute costs, at the expense of egress, however it seemed that the reduction in payload size was significant enough, and the processing seemed to be minimal, that we opted for the current implementation.
+We considered instead to push all the processing from the Service to the Web UI to save compute costs, at the expense of egress, however it seemed that the reduction in payload size was significant enough, while the processing seemed to be minimal, that we opted for the current implementation.
 We were able to reduce the `/weather` payloads by an average of 73%, while the `/forecast` payloads by 95%.
 On the other hand the processing involves looping over the given JSON and summarizing it as well as stripping away unnecessary data.
-It wasn't precisely measured but the assumption is that the cost of this processing is insignificant.
+It was not measured but the assumption is that the cost of this processing is insignificant.
 This assumption could later be tested to confirm or reject the hypothesis.

 Sample reduction analysis: